 When you optimize your pages for keywords that relate to your school’s offerings and benefits, you can reach prospective students looking for those exact qualities.

 Other content needs to be optimized the same way.
 Incorporate your chosen search terms in PPC ads, and write blog posts about the criteria people use to choose a school.
-Focus on prospects’ priorities and you’ll increase the number of applications you receive.
+Focus on prospects’ priorities and you’ll increase the number of applications you receive with these university marketing strategy.

 While recent trends show some marketing channels taking off—mobile, for example—that doesn’t mean every prospective student is using that channel to the exclusion of others.
 If you want to stay top of mind among potential applicants, you need to develop content for each channel in your marketing strategy.